7 Areas of Life to Set Goals in to Get Your Life Together

 Share Your Goals With Others

-Surround yourself with people who share your goals or who have already accomplished them.
+Spend time with people who have the same goals or who have already reached them.

 Make a List of Your Goals